 What is Graphic Design and Branding?

-free business ethics essays
+free wellness essays

 Graphic design can be defined as: “a combination of images and text used to communicate information and messages to an audience.”
 The elements of graphic design can be used to formulate materials including brand logos, packaging, website, billboards, print ads, newspapers, and much more.
 The article you are reading right now was designed by a graphic designer to be easy-to-read, appealing to the eye, and consistent with brand message.
 This goes to show that graphic design is everywhere in our daily lives.